CIDFriendsCentral/CIDFriendsCentral.github.io/content/Wazer/CutSettings.md

 ![image](/images/277.png)

 Tabs will be little bits of material that keep the material steady while cutting.
-You can either choose to manually place tabs by clicking along your path, or choose a number of tabs in the `Tab count` box and click `Automatic Tab Placement`
+You can either choose to manually place tabs by clicking along your path, or choose a number of tabs in the `Tab count` box and click `Automatic Tab Placement`.

 Leads will tell the machine to stray off the cut path to make more precise cuts and eliminate the bits leftover from removing tabs.
 Only use this if you only care about one of the two pieces you will cut.

 ### Cut File

-FInally select `Cut`
+FInally select `Cut`.

 ![image](/images/278.png)